ecluse:ecluse-core

 The mount-constant inputs to the per-request tarballHostAllowed gate, extracted once from a mount's three configured upstream URLs so the serve path parses no URL and builds no host set per request.

-The serve-path tarball gate is on the hot artifact path (every private hit and every public leg runs it), yet its allowlist and the private/public upstream hosts never change after boot -- they are fixed by the mount's configuration.
-Recovering them from the base URLs on each request rebuilt a LoweredHostSet and re-ran hostAddress several times per artifact; precomputing them here into a TarballHostGate collapses that to a few field reads.
-The only genuinely per-request host is the dynamic public dist.tarball, still parsed at the call site.
+The serve-path tarball gate is on the hot artifact path (every private hit and every public leg runs it), yet its allowlist and the private/public upstream authorities never change after boot -- they are fixed by the mount's configuration.
+Recovering them from the base URLs on each request rebuilt an AllowedHostPorts and re-parsed the base authorities several times per artifact; precomputing them here into a TarballHostGate collapses that to a few field reads.
+The only genuinely per-request authority is the dynamic public dist.tarball, still parsed at the call site.

 Constructors